 One additional issue that has been identified as a critical component of water quality in Whitney Lake is the presence of the toxin-producing golden algae (Prymnesium parvum).
 Whitney Lake has been subject to fish kills caused by large blooms of the alga.
-The Texas Parks and Wildlife Department (TPWD), along with the Texas Commission on Environmental Quality (TCEQ) and the Baylor University Center for Reservoir and Aquatic Systems Research (CRASR), monitors levels of golden algae and other microbial organisms in Whitney Lake.
+The TPWD, along with the TCEQ and the Baylor University Center for Reservoir and Aquatic Systems Research (CRASR), monitors levels of golden algae and other microbial organisms in Whitney Lake.
 The last fish kill at Whitney Lake occurred in early 2007 when numerous fish from a variety of species were affected, including threadfin (Dorosoma petenense) and gizzard shad (D. cepedianum), freshwater drum (Aplodinotus grunniens), crappie (Pomoxis spp.) and gar (Lepisosteus spp.).
 While it is not believed that golden algae is harmful to humans or other wildlife, the cost associated with managing such fish kills can be extensive.
 Monitoring of Whitney Lake, along with several other aquatic systems in Texas, is ongoing.